DataWranglerPro/quartz/content/Other Interests/Business/writing_content.md

-🍕 Unlock Data-Driven Growth for Your Restaurant!

-Are you a data analyst or scientist looking to drive business growth in the restaurant industry?

-Discover how to optimize menu and marketing strategies using sales data from a 500-location US chain.

-Key Takeaways:
-- Merge datasets for deeper insights
+💰 Want to stay ahead in the fintech game?

+As a fintech professional, analyzing trading data to identify market trends and optimize investment strategies is crucial.
+But, are you using the right techniques to get the most out of your data?

+Summary of content:
-- Group and aggregate data for informed decisions
+- Learn how I reshape and pivot data to extract valuable insights
-- Identify top and bottom performers
-- Leverage custom functions and lambda functions
-- Resample time series data for seasonal trends
+- Discover how I merge datasets and create new columns to enhance your analysis
+- Master feature engineering techniques to calculate daily percentage changes and categorize trends
+- Get tips on how I use groupby to calculate group averages and add them back to my original dataframe

 Click below to read the full tutorial.

-#learnpandas  #datawrangling #dataanalysts #python #pandas #restaurant
+#learnpandas  #datawrangling #dataanalysts #python #pandas #fintech

 P.S.
-What's your favorite menu item?
-Do you think data science can make it taste better?
+What's the most challenging part of working with trading data for you?
+Share your experiences in the comments!

 Free course includes 20 Tutorials that will show you everything you need to become a ninja with Pandas.